Millennial teachers crave a positive culture, sometimes over pay.

 The word “culture” appears most frequently in open responses, and the overwhelming majority of millennial teachers cite it as an important factor in finding the right job (72%).
 Considering this, it’s pretty clear that school districts should be focusing largely on creating supportive, honest environments where students thrive and teachers want to stay.

-If salary isn’t enough to draw new, young teachers into your schools—and it likely isn’t—then centering your marketing and recruiting efforts on your culture, how you support your staff, and a commitment to transparency are key to finding and building the perfect team for your schools.
+If salary isn’t enough to draw new, young teachers into your schools—and it likely isn’t—then centering your marketing and teacher recruiting efforts on your culture, how you support your staff, and a commitment to transparency are key to finding and building the perfect team for your schools.

 SchoolCEO is free for K-12 school leaders.
 Subscribe below to stay connected with us!